david-drew/OpenVINO-Custom-Layers/README.2019.md

    * cogapp (python lib, install via pip3)
    * Your trained model
 3. Setup the OpenVINO environment.
-4. Run the Model Extension Generator.
+4. Run the Model Extension Generator (MEG).
    * This creates “code stubs” that will be edited in steps 7 and 8 with the custom algorithm.
 5. Edit C++ Code (produced by MEG).
 6. Edit Python Scripts (produced by MEG).